January 9, 2018

 - Defense of Director of Nursing at skilled nursing facility against charges of elder abuse brought by the Cal.
 Attorney General

-- Represented women’s non-profit healthcare provider in obtaining denial of writ of certiorari by the Supreme Court of the United States
+- Obtained denial of writ of certiorari by the Supreme Court of the United States for large non-profit women’s healthcare provider

 - Multiple representations on behalf of hospitals, healthcare companies and healthcare industry professionals accused of False Claims Act violations